Saltillo Tile Patterns

 Just the right Saltillo floor tile pattern has the power to transform an ordinary living room or kitchen into a space that commands adoration.
-And, not all of us have an interior designer built into our construction budget to help with those decisions.
-So, I am here to share a few tips for choosing the perfect Saltillo floor tile pattern for your next project.
+And not all of us have an interior designer built into our construction budget to help with those decisions.
+So, let’s explore a few tips for choosing the perfect Saltillo floor tile pattern for your next project.

-Hands-down, a 1-tile pattern yields the best value per square foot when compared to multi-tile patterns.
+Hands down, a 1-tile pattern yields the best value per square foot (like our 12×12 Mexican Tile) compared to multi-tile patterns.
 Most people don’t realize that many of our decorative Mexican tile shapes & sizes also offer incredible value.
 Saltillo floor tile pattern prices increase considerably with multi-tile patterns.
 For example, the Versailles pattern is intricate and stunning, but it’s more expensive than a simpler Pinwheel or Square pattern.

 Likewise, the Octagon Saltillo floor tile pattern is more expensive than its sister Hexagon tile.
 Why?
 As you can see here, the Octagon tile pattern requires a smaller square tile to complete the overall look.
 It is a 2-tile pattern that allows for creativity and colorful Talavera tiles.

 In comparison, the Hexagon is a 1-tile pattern.
-This Saltillo flooring is one of my personal favorites, especially with a contrasting color of Saltillo Tile grout!
-I recommend this pattern when a client wants something decorative but is held to a strict budget.
+This Saltillo flooring is one of my favorites, especially with a contrasting color of Saltillo Tile grout!
+I recommend this terracotta floor tile design when clients want something decorative but are held to a strict budget.

 Additionally, compare our Riviera Pattern against the San Felipe Saltillo floor tile pattern.
 The Riviera pattern is one of our most popular Saltillo flooring options.
 It is a 2-tile pattern that uses the San Felipe and Fleur de Lis shape tiles.
-Or, consider installing the San Felipe tile solo for a little budgetary savings.
-Its decorative shape creates a stunning Spanish style floor.
+Or, consider installing the San Felipe tile solo for little budgetary savings.
+Its decorative shape creates a stunning Spanish-style floor.

 Big areas call for big tiles.
 Small areas call for small tiles.
 It’s that simple.
 If you’re working on a whole-home project, consider what is visible from room to room.
 I love seeing our grandiose 24” Saltillo tile in open great rooms that blend into kitchens and other living areas, especially when high ceilings are involved.